jjohn163/CPE202-StarterCode-Project2/ass2.md

 While RPN will look strange until you are familiar with it, here you can begin to see some of its advantages for programmers.
 One such advantage of RPN is that it removes the need for parentheses.
-Infix notation supports operator precedence (∗ and ∕ have higher precedence than + and −) and thus needs parentheses to override this precedence.
-This makes parsing such expressions much more difficult.
 RPN has no notion of precedence, the operators are processed in the order they are encountered.
 This makes evaluating RPN expressions fairly straightforward and is a perfect application for a stack data structure,